 F. Appendix 6: University Template Agreement -- International Agreements (MOU for Cooperation and Exchange; Service Agreement for recruiting agents; MOA for Customized Programs; MOA for Student Exchange; MOA for 3+2 Program; MOA for UHCCs for Student, Faculty, Scholar, Staff and/or Administrator Exchange).

 G. Appendix 7: Waiver and Release Forms (Minors; Adults).

 H. Appendix 8: University Template Agreements – Offer Letter Templates.

-I. Appendix 9: UH Data Sharing and Protection Provisions
+I. Appendix 9: Data Sharing Protections and Requirements

 J. Appendix 10: Sample Contract Provisions.

 I. Appendix 12: Additional Guidelines regarding Indemnification Issues.